NEWA

 Wavelengths

-Red light therapy and NIR offer similar benefits and are mainly used for anti aging purposes and wound healing.
+Red light therapy and NIR (Near Infrared) offer similar benefits and are mainly used for anti aging purposes and wound healing.
 Blue light, on the other hand, is great for acne due to its antimicrobial benefits.

-PBM with Radio Frequency
+Red light therapy with Radio Frequency

 Red light therapy and near infrared have anti aging and anti inflammatory effects on the skin but does it complement your NEWA treatments?